 Green Market Square is the place in Cape Town where you will find traditional African souvenirs like jewellery, fabrics, paintings and wooden figures.
 As it is also the most popular market, always bargain to get the best price possible!

-SOLO FEMALE TRAVEL
+SOLO FEMALE TRAVEL TO CAPE TOWN

 It is possible to visit Cape Town safely as a solo female traveller.
 However, you should not forget that South Africa is not considered safe in general.
 In comparison with Johannesburg that has a bad reputation in terms of crime level, Cape Town is a good place to visit and feel safe.
 You need to take precautions, be vigilant and aware of your surroundings.
 These guidelines will help you to feel more secure during your trip: